TrellixVulnTeam/swahilipython_SCMU/Doc/library/pyclbr.rst

 .. attribute:: Class.file

-   Name of the file in which the class is defined.
+   Name of the file in which the kundi is defined.

 .. attribute:: Class.module

-   The name of the module defining the class described.
+   The name of the module defining the kundi described.

 .. attribute:: Class.name